ZbigniewWieckowski/PyAlley/README.md

 # PyAlley
-PyAlley - a secure framework for the *py Alley board game simulator and computer agent test bed with opportunities  for intelligent agent development and competition between agents.
+PyAlley - a framework for the *py Alley board game simulator and computer agent test bed with opportunities  for intelligent agent development and competition between agents.
 Spy Alley game rules are available at https://officialgamerules.org/game-rules/spy-alley/ as well as a PDF file in this repo.

 *** Note *** On Windows I was able to successfully run the following tests inside the VsCode's Terminal for a Python enabled project.

-Interactive Test (number of human players can be zero):
+<b>Interactive Test (number of human players can be zero for just observing the beaviors):</b>

 cd Test_Interactive
 python SpyAlley.py

-Batch Test:
+<b>Batch Test:</b>

 cd Test_Batch
 python SpyAlley.py

-Leaderboard:
+<b>Leaderboard:</b>

 |     Rank      |    Bot Name   |   Version    |   Author     |
 | ------------- | ------------- |------------- |------------- |
 |      #1       |     Z-bot     |      00      | Zbigniew W.  |
 |      #2       |     J-bot     |      00      |  Joshua C.   |

-Latest batch run:
+<b>Latest batch run:</b>

 ...
 998